OpenAI's original definition for AGI is as follows:

 Same market for a longer time-frame is below:

-This is absurd.
+OP is not well defined.
 Selling my whole position because of the bold text.
 Excluding some piece of IP is most definitely not proof of a weak AGI claim.
 That would only be if the IP is excluded and OpenAI claims that IP could replace most human economically valuable work.

 Can OP clarify whether they care about the hint being specifically for AGI by OpenAIs definition and not by OPs definition.
 I'd happily create a market to prove this claim.
 Something like "will at least ten companies replace 50% of their workforce (across roles) within a year after OpenAI releases the IP which OPs market resolves true on".
 We could then construct "will OP market sit at least 20 points higher than the hinted AGI is real AGI market".
 If OPs market sits significantly higher we can conclude OPs market is mostly about what OP subjectively considers a hint, instead of when OpenAI drops a hint for a concrete system which turns out to be actual AGI.